HDMA-SDSU/2020-03-13-sdsu/index.md

 {% comment %}
 AUDIENCE

+Enrollments are open only to SDSU students, staff, and faculty.
 Explain who your audience is.
 (In particular, tell readers if the workshop is only open to people from a particular institution.
 {% endcomment %}
 {% if site.carpentry == "swc" %}